LEAGUE7QC/LEAGUE7QC.github.io/docs/season/01/rules-format.md

-# LEAGUE7 Season Rules & Format
+# Season 01 - Rules & Format

-> ### Important Notice
-This document provides the initial framework for LEAGUE7 operations before the Captains' Council formation.
-Following team registrations and Council formation, amendments can be made through the rule change process detailed in the Organizational Guidelines.

-## 1. Introduction

 ### 1.1 Purpose
 LEAGUE7 provides a structured competitive environment for Harry Potter: Quidditch Champions players of all skill levels.
 These guidelines establish the rules and framework to ensure fair competition while building a strong community.